maria901/rsppmp3_v27/readme.txt

 also with the same version.

 The files are available in the following folders:
-/bin              <- the compiled binaries
-/c#_sample        <- the C# sample project ready to be compiled with SharpDevelop 5.1.0 /interface2       <- sources of the interface2.DLL, that is the interface for Libav /morcego          <- sources for the morcego_interface.o obj file, some small functions
+/bin              <- the compiled binaries, empty after 13.5.5 /c#_sample        <- the C# sample project ready to be compiled with SharpDevelop 5.1.0 /interface2       <- sources of the interface2.DLL, that is the interface for Libav /morcego          <- sources for the morcego_interface.o obj file, some small functions